 THE MOST POWERFUL SORCERESS

-Glinda was the most powerful sorceress in all of Oz who ruled with a smile very similar to New Zealand’s recently re-elected Prime Minister‘s.
+Glinda was the most powerful sorceress in all of Oz who ruled with a smile very similar to my favouritest ever past Prime Minister of New Zealand’s engaging smile.
 So, yes, embrace the menopausal meltdown days but equally rediscover your own inner good witch and find a way to smile.
 Your inner good witch is still there, even on the worst of the worst of your menopausal days.

 As a result of her sorcery, Glinda could summon the powers of all the good fairies.
 On a bad day, utilise the powers of the good fairies to help you find your way back to your happy place.